swannodette/mori/README.md

 A simple bridge to ClojureScript's persistent data structures and [supporting APIs](http://swannodette.github.io/mori/) for vanilla JavaScript.
 Pull requests welcome.

+## Breaking changes in 0.3.0

+This release includes several breaking changes:

+* No EDN reader
+* No zippers
+* No data diffing

+These missing options will likely find their way back into Mori when Mori builds can leverage Google Closure Modules.

 ## Getting it

 You can install the latest release via npm: